Deopham History

 June 15th

-In total, there are 316 burials at which the Rev. William Cullyer officiated.
+In total, there were 316 burials at which the Rev. William Cullyer officiated.

 The Church of England Clergy Database shows some confusion as to the date of William Cullyer’s death: